Tick Information

 Prompt and proper tick removal may decrease your chances of getting tick-borne diseases.
 The steps are:

-• Use a fine-point tweezers to grasp near the head or mouth of the tick, as close to the skin as possible.
+• Use a fine-point tweezer to grasp near the head or mouth of the tick, as close to the skin as possible.

 • Pull firmly and steadily straight outward.
 Do Not jerk or twist the tick.